kailIII/softwareII/README.md

-# PROYECTO DE SOFTWARE II - Hotel Tabuba
+# SOFTWARE II Project - Tabuba Hotel

 ###How To Install (dev mode)
 first clone this repository.
 Then go to the directory cd <project folder>